-Picturesque and traditional Essaouria is situated several hours west of Marrakech.
-This week long trail along the coast features plenty of riding along endless beaches interspersed with date palms and sand dunes and rocky peaks with views over the ocean.
+This week long trail along the coast from Immesouana to picturesque laid back Essaouira features plenty of riding along endless beaches interspersed with date palms and sand dunes and rocky peaks with views over the ocean.
 The horses are fit Arab X Barb stallions, responsive and ridden in English tack - an ideal summer break for good riders.
-The accommodation comprises of camping with a night in Essaouira and Marrakech at the end in a small guesthouse.
+Accommodation includes one night in a riad in Marrakesh at the start, comfortable camping on the trail and a night in a small guesthouse in Essaouira at the end.

 Read Sue Maling's article about her experience on this ride.